 And sadly that is true.
-Most job openings that do not require Dutch, most of the time require native English speakers.
+Many job openings that do not require Dutch, tend to require native English speakers.

 What about being a student looking for a job in Amsterdam?

 If you have just graduated from a Dutch university and are super excited about entering your field, I have more bad news for you.
-Barely any companies offer positions for fresh university graduates.
-Furthermore, since it’s already so hard to find a job in Amsterdam, you compete with people who have a lot of experience, but are applying for positions way below their qualifications because they’re just as desperate.
+Barely any company offers positions for fresh university graduates.
+Furthermore, since it’s already so hard to find a job in Amsterdam, you compete with people who have a lot of experience but are applying for positions way below their qualifications because they’re just as desperate.

 What are the requirements for finding a job in Amsterdam?
 Years of experience for an entry level job

 One thing that absolutely blows my mind about job hunting in Amsterdam is how entry-level positions require years of experience.
 Most times you are required to have more than two years of work experience in an international company.
 That’s impossible people, wake up!

 But how am I supposed to get my foot in the door, if no one is willing to hire me in the first place?